 What do the new findings imply?

-We advocate for a participatory modelling approach, where in-country experts play an essential iterative role, being policy-facing in its dealings with policymakers and simultaneously delivering or facilitating reactive modelling that can feed back, in real time, into the decision-making processes.
+We advocate a participatory modelling approach, where in-country experts play an essential iterative role, being policy-facing in its dealings with policymakers and simultaneously delivering or facilitating reactive modelling that can feed back, in real time, into the decision-making processes.

-The novel coronavirus, SARS-CoV-2, which causes COVID-19), has affected at least 213 countries/regions, with more than 17 million confirmed cases and in excess of 660 000 deaths globally.1 As a new clinical entity, the global impact of COVID-19 is characterised by both uncertainty and rapid discovery, laying the grounds for mathematical modelling to emerge as the prominent field of research advising pandemic containment strategies.2 3 High-income Asian countries were able to tap on their system responsiveness and experience with recent pandemics, rapidly enforcing efficient testing and quarantining/isolation strategies.
-In contrast, European countries took a much more measured approach (easily confused with lack of preparedness) early on, tapping into their modelling expertise to predict the outcome of the pandemic and what the best containment strategies moving forward were.
-As a result, most European countries converged to suppression strategies (including everything from the shutdown of basic economic activity, in many instances enforced by hastily promulgated laws or executive orders, to the wholesale reorganisation of medical and hospital-based care) centred around non-pharmaceutical interventions (NPIs),4–6 fearing that pandemic mitigation would cost too many lives, with the notable exception of Sweden.7 Interestingly, several low-income and middle-income countries (LMICs) followed suit, adopting health policies informed by early modelling from developed countries, without considering how the modelling predictions might be affected by contextual factors.
+The novel coronavirus, SARS-CoV-2, which causes COVID-19, has affected at least 213 countries/regions, with more than 17 million confirmed cases and in excess of 660 000 deaths globally.1 As a new clinical entity, the global impact of COVID-19 is characterised by both uncertainty and rapid discovery, laying the grounds for mathematical modelling to emerge as the prominent field of research used to provide advice for pandemic containment strategies.2 3 High-income Asian countries were able to call on their system responsiveness and experience with recent pandemics, rapidly enforcing efficient testing and quarantining/isolation strategies.
+In contrast, European countries took a much more measured approach (easily confused with lack of preparedness) early on, tapping into their modelling expertise to predict the outcome of the pandemic and what the best containment strategies moving forward might be.
+As a result, most European countries converged and introduced suppression strategies (including everything from the shutdown of basic economic activity, in many instances enforced by hastily promulgated laws or executive orders, to the wholesale reorganisation of medical and hospital-based care) centred around non-pharmaceutical interventions (NPIs),4–6 fearing that pandemic mitigation would cost too many lives, with the notable exception of Sweden.7 Interestingly, several low-income and middle-income countries (LMICs) followed suit, adopting health policies informed by early modelling from developed countries, without considering how the modelling predictions might be affected by contextual factors.
 Modelling devoid of local context has been shown to produce far from optimal/useful projections in the Ebola, H5N1 and H1N1 pandemics/outbreaks.2 8 For such high priority and complex topics, a participatory modelling approach seems to be particularly well suited, as it provides policymakers with timely and dynamic support, enabling the modelling process to be built around the coproduction of knowledge between modellers and policymakers.9 This multipronged approach with collaboration among experts of different disciplines working together to incorporate all relevant contextual factors into pandemic modelling has been discussed at length in Rhodes et al.8 Here, we describe a participatory approach to modelling that coalesced around these contextual considerations and resulted in the creation of an international consortium of infectious disease modellers and other public health experts, the COVID-19 Modelling (CoMo) Consortium.
-Putting in-country experts at the forefront of model development, we underscore the need to incorporate contextual factors (including population age structure, resource availability—including infrastructure, financial and human resources—and sociocultural considerations) into and iterative policy informing tool.
-Our approach demands a social–ecological component, composed of a combination of the contextual factors listed below be an integral part of the epidemiological model, thus addressing some of the limitations observed in other modelling exercises.2 3 8 10 11 We appreciate a compromise between accuracy, transparency, flexibility and timeliness remains, but are confident a participatory approach is the best avenue to minimise those trade-offs.
+Putting in-country experts at the forefront of model development, we underscore the need to incorporate contextual factors (including population age structure, resource availability—including infrastructure, financial and human resources—and sociocultural considerations) into an iterative policy informing tool.
+Our approach demands a social–ecological component comprising a combination of the contextual factors listed below as an integral part of the epidemiological model, thus addressing some of the limitations observed in other modelling exercises.2 3 8 10 11 We appreciate a compromise between accuracy, transparency, flexibility and timeliness remains, but are confident a participatory approach is the best avenue to minimise those trade-offs.

 Contextual factor 1: population age structure